 - 1) Why choose B-Keen to conduct your Estate Sale?

-current market knowledge, flexibility and willingness to do whatever it takes to Bring top dollar for your goods.
+current market knowledge, flexibility and willingness to do whatever it takes to Bring top dollar for your collective goods.

-working for you we prominently promote a
+prominently promote a highly acclaimed

 - 2) How much will it cost?